Zacqary/Qlusterfuq/README.md

 Eventually, we'll have a fancy install script that does all this for you.
 For now...

-1. Open `data.php` and set the `DB_ROOT` function to return the root path to your server.
+1. Open `config.php` and set the `DB_ROOT` and `HOME_ROOT` functions to return the root path to your server.
 This should be an absolute path.

 2. You'll need to go into the `db/set` folder and change the following: